kyungjae-lee/engineers-notebook/cpp-programming/operator-overloading.md

 ## Copy Assignment Operator Overloading

-* C++ provides a default assignment operator used for assigning one object to another.
+* When you don't provide a user-defined copy assignment operator, C++ will generate a default assignment operator used for assigning one object to another.
   ```plain
   Mystring s1("Frank");
   Mystring s2 = s1;    // NOT assignment because s2 hasn't been created yet!